GauravKBaruah/04-Network_revival_git/README.md

 The codes and scripts are prepared by Gaurav Baruah.

+## We attach one example hystereis simulation of a plant-pollinator network (other than what is shown in the main-text) and one collapsed network revival (other than what is shown in main manuscript).
+See below in section R scripts

 #### Simulated R Data and Empirical data from web-of-life database and Kaiser-Bunbury et al 2017 paper:
 1. The folder `datasets_1` contains incidence data for the plant-pollinator networks used in the manuscript.